gomeznahueldev/lyricsfinder/README.md

 # Lyrics Finder

 This is a Lyrics Finder App.
-It was mas with React.
 It was built with create-react-app, Lyrics OVH API and React i18next.

 [create-react-app](https://create-react-app.dev/)